-The shooter, dressed in black and wearing body armour and a gas mask, had burst into the cinema barely 20 minutes into the screening of The Dark Knight Rises on Friday, throwing two tear-gas type devices before opening fire with several weapons.
+The shooter, dressed in black and wearing body armour and a gas mask, burst into the movie theatre barely 20 minutes into the screening early on Friday, throwing two tear-gas type devices before opening fire with several weapons.

 James Holmes, 24, was a PhD student of neuroscience at the University of Colorado